How can you find a job in New Zealand?

 Direct or straight forward questions are less common in New Zealand.
 Employers and managers prefer a more subtle way of communicating.
 If you understand this, you are more likely to be able to connect and be seen as a potential team member or colleague.

 Yes, you can.
-Our Job Search Coaches have been successfully helping people like you for many years.
+Our Job Search Coaches have been successfully helping people like you for years.

-Read more about our Job Search Program here:
+- How does our Job Search Program Work?